 Turkey’s prime minister attempted to ban social media to crush dissent, but Turks responded by posting anti-censorship messages on Twitter.
 Is the internet an unstoppable ally of democracy?

-Orwell was a committed socialist; during the second world war he wrote that the conflict had proved that free-market capitalism “does not work”.
+Orwell was a committed socialist.
+During World War Two, he wrote that the conflict had proved that free-market capitalism “does not work”.
 But he was a fierce critic of communism, and Stalin’s Russia in particular.
 His novella Animal Farm is a heartbreaking metaphor for the Russian revolution, in which those who seized power on the people’s behalf then betrayed them and enriched themselves.

 Castro: a cruel tyrant mourned by millions